• Skip to main content

 Redstone Castle, CO.
 Photo: Jeffrey Beall

 Originally named Cleveholm Manor, the castle was built in 1902 by one of the wealthiest men in the nation.
-John Cleveland Osgood spared no expense in constructing this unique home, having cost him $2.5 million (equivalent to $71.1 million today).
+John Cleveland Osgood spared no expense in constructing this unique home, which cost him $2.5 million (equivalent to $71.1 million today).

-In 1882, Osgood had moved to Colorado at the request of his employer Quincy Railroad in search of coal.
-Just a year later, Osgood and his three associate found high quality deposits in the Crystal River Valley prompting him to buy thousands of acres in the valley.
-He sold most of this land to his company – the Colorado Fuel Company – but kept a portion to develop a hunting lodge on.
+In 1882, Osgood had moved to Colorado at the request of his employer Quincy Railroad, in search of coal.
+Just a year later, Osgood and his three associates found high-quality deposits in the Crystal River Valley, prompting him to buy thousands of acres in the valley.

+He sold most of this land to his company, the Colorado Fuel Company, but kept a portion to develop a hunting lodge.
 This hunting lodge turned into an extravagant castle.

-Many of Osgood’s elite friends, including President Teddy Roosevelt, the Rockefellers and Belguim’s King Leopold stayed at the castle.
-They all enjoyed the abundant hunting and fishing opportunities in the valley.
+Many of Osgood’s elite friends, including President Teddy Roosevelt, the Rockefellers, and Belgium’s King Leopold, stayed at the castle, enjoying abundant hunting and fishing opportunities in the valley.

 Osgood would later lose control of his company and finally return to the castle in the 1920s.
-After he passed away, his wife attempted to turn in into a resort but failed mainly due to the onset of the Great Depression.
-It served as a hotel in the 1990s.
-Another recent owner was involved in a financial fraud scheme and the IRS sold the property to pay back victims of the scheme.
-In 2016, it was purchased by the current owners Steve and April Carver who reopened it as a boutique hotel in November 2018.
+After he passed away, his wife attempted to turn it into a resort but failed mainly due to the onset of the Great Depression.
+It served as a hotel in the 1990s, and after a recent owner was involved in a financial fraud scheme, the IRS sold the property.

 Guided Public and Private Tours